Superior orders: Dostler case

 On October 8, 1945, Anton Dostler was the first German general to be tried for war crimes by a US military tribunal at the Royal Palace of Caserta.
 He was accused of ordering the execution of 15 captured US soldiers of Operation Ginny II in Italy in March 1944.
-He admitted to ordering the execution but said that he could not be held responsible because he was following orders from his superiors.
+He admitted to ordering the execution, but said that he could not be held responsible because he was following orders from his superiors.
 The execution of the prisoners of war in Italy, ordered by Dostler, was an implementation of Adolf Hitler's Commando Order of 1942, which required the immediate execution of all Allied commandos, whether they were in proper uniforms or not, without trial if they were apprehended by German forces.
-The tribunal rejected the defense of Superior Orders and found Dostler guilty of war crimes.
+The tribunal rejected the defense of superior orders and found Dostler guilty of war crimes.
 He was sentenced to death and executed by a firing squad on December 1, 1945, in Aversa.

 The Dostler case became a precedent for the principle that was used in the Nuremberg Trials of German generals, officials, and Nazi leaders beginning in November 1945: using superior orders as a defense does not relieve officers from responsibility of carrying out illegal orders and their liability to be punished in court.
 The principle was codified in Principle IV of the Nuremberg Principles, and similar principles are in the 1948 Universal Declaration of Human Rights.

 Nuremberg Trials after World War II

-In 1945 and 1946, during the Nuremberg trials the issue of superior orders again arose.
+In 1945–46, during the Nuremberg trials the issue of superior orders again arose.
 Before the end of World War II, the Allies suspected such a defense might be employed and issued the London Charter of the International Military Tribunal (IMT), which explicitly stated that following an unlawful order is not a valid defense against charges of war crimes.

 Thus, under Nuremberg Principle IV, "defense of superior orders" is not a defense for war crimes, although it might be a mitigating factor that could influence a sentencing authority to lessen the penalty.
 Nuremberg Principle IV states:

-The fact that a person acted pursuant to order of his Government or of a superior does not relieve him from responsibility under international law, provided a moral choice was in fact possible to him.